oceanprotocol-archive/tech-spikes-2017-to-2019/25-decentralized-re-encryption/README.md

 In Ocean Market, if the user chooses to use the OPF-run Provider, set the expectation that this Provider will only be run until some specific cut-off date (e.g. Dec 31, 2021).
 This ensures that OPF is not bound to some weird long-term commitment that it didn't mean to make.

-At the [end](#summary) of this teck-spike, there is a comparison which summerize the different features that are provided by each network/service.
+At the [end](#conclusion) of this teck-spike, there is a comparison which summarizes the different features that are provided by each network/service.

 # Nucypher